sfelderman/fullstack-app/README.md

 Store some data that is slightly more complicated than what was initially created by the rest endpoints.
 Endpoints now call against the database instead of against local data.

-### Dockerize Server and Database

-Create a running instance with containers for both the server and the database.
+### Incredibly Basic Frontend

+A very basic app that allows seeing and interacting with the TODOs

+### TODO

 ### Investigate Mocking for "Local" development